BUYING AN OLD, LOW MILEAGE CAR

 All the original stickers, VIN#’s, and factory labels are intact.
 You open the door to what is left of the original new-car smell, where you hop in to sit on moist leather seats (or stain-free cloth with no rips).
 The gear knob has virtually no wear, and the steering wheel feels brand new in your hand.
 All the buttons and knobs press and turn with the precise, solid “click” that the factory intended.
 What more could you ask for?

 Unfortunately, it’s the things that you don’t see that you have to be wary of.
-Cars that have sat for a long period of time (regardless of miles) are prone to many issues – a large chunk of which I address below.
+Cars that have sat for a long time (regardless of miles) are prone to many issues – a large chunk of which I address below.
 Keep in mind, many of these issues are the result of uneducated sellers improperly maintaining (or storing!) a car that isn’t being driven.

 The fact is, you’re about to make a large financial investment towards the old car of your dreams.
 The items addressed below are for the people who want to drive their car regularly, as well as take as many precautions as possible.

 What to do: Siphon or drain out that bad gas!
 Why risk clogging up your system?
 If you want to be extra thorough, have the gas tank flushed and cleaned.
-While your at it, go ahead and replace the fuel pump and fuel lines.
+While you’re at it, go ahead and replace the fuel pump and fuel lines.
 Seem a bit extensive?
 Not if you want your car to run as good as it looks!
 You need to budget for this service before you buy that “barn find” – use it as a negotiation tactic to bring the price down.
 Those who are familiar with air-cooled Porsche Turbo’s, for example, aren’t new to replacing or cleaning the entire fuel system before starting after even just a few years of sitting.
 Consult your enthusiast clubs and forums for the particular car you are looking for, and they should guide you in the right direction (as well as any credible repair shops for your make of car).

 Engines are designed to run on a normal basis – not sit for years untouched.
 Cars that are driven frequently (and maintained properly) run happier and more efficiently than one that sits all the time.
-Your Owner’s Manual clearly states to change oil every X miles OR every X months – and there’s good reason for it.
+Your Owner’s Manual clearly states to change the oil every X miles OR every X months – and there’s a good reason for it.

 This sludge can also clog your car’s CCV system (if so equipped) as well as other oil-related systems on the vehicle.